 The Daily Ritual of Coffee and Pastry

-In Portugal, drinking coffee is almost an art form.
-A typical day often begins or ends with a visit to a pastelaria (pastry shop), where a hot espresso – a bica – is invariably served with a freshly baked pastel de Nata.
-This moment of peace and enjoyment is part of the daily life of many Portuguese, whether during a busy workday or as a weekend getaway.
+In Portugal, drinking coffee is practically an art form.
+A typical day often begins or ends with a visit to a pastelaria (pastry shop), where a hot espresso—a bica —is always served with a freshly baked pastel de Nata.
+This moment of peace and enjoyment is part of everyday life for many Portuguese, whether it's during a busy workday or a weekend getaway.

 -